 STUDY DESIGN: Randomized clinical trial.
 OBJECTIVE: To compare the effects of thrust and nonthrust manipulation and exercises with and without the addition of myofascial therapy for the treatment of acute inversion ankle sprain.
 BACKGROUND: Studies have reported that thrust and nonthrust manipulations of the ankle joint are effective for the management of patients post.ankle sprain.
 However, it is not known whether the inclusion of soft tissue myofascial therapy could further improve clinical and functional outcomes.
 METHODS: Fifty patients (37 men and 13 women; mean ηv SD age, 33 ηv 10 years) post.acute inversion ankle sprain were randomly assigned to 2 groups: a comparison group that received a thrust and nonthrust manipulation and exercise intervention, and an experimental group that received the same protocol and myofascial therapy.
 The primary outcomes were ankle pain at rest and functional ability.
 Additionally, ankle mobility and pressure pain threshold over the ankle were assessed by a clinician who was blinded to the treatment allocation.
 Outcomes of interest were captured at baseline, immediately after the treatment period, and at a 1-month follow-up.
 The primary analysis was the group-by-time interaction.
 RESULTS: The 2-by-3 mixed-model analyses of variance revealed a significant group-by-time interaction for ankle pain (P<.001) and functional score (P =.002), with the patients who received the combination of nonthrust and thrust manipulation and myofascial intervention experiencing a greater improvement in pain and function than those who received the nonthrust and thrust manipulation intervention alone.
 Significant group-by-time interactions were also observed for ankle mobility (P<.001) and pressure pain thresholds (all, P<.01), with those in the experimental group experiencing greater increases in ankle mobility and pressure pain thresholds.
 Between-group effect sizes were large (d>0.85) for all outcomes.
 CONCLUSION: This study provides evidence that, in the treatment of individuals post.inversion ankle sprain, the addition of myofascial therapy to a plan of care consisting of thrust and nonthrust manipulation and exercise may further improve outcomes compared to a plan of care solely consisting of thrust and nonthrust manipulation and exercise.
 However, though statistically significant, the difference in improvement in the primary outcome between groups was not greater than what would be considered a minimal clinically important difference.
 Future studies should examine the long-term effects of these interventions in this population.
 LEVEL OF EVIDENCE: Therapy, level 1b.
 Copyright © 2013 Journal of Orthopaedic &Sports Physical Therapy.

 Truyols-Domínguez, Sebastián; Salom-Moreno, Jaime; Abian-Vicen, Javier; Cleland, Joshua A.; and Fernández-De-Las-Peñas, César, "Efficacy of thrust and nonthrust manipulation and exercise with or without the addition of myofascial therapy for the management of acute inversion ankle sprain: A randomized clinical trial" (2013).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 734.